adi518/react-ryo-cli/README.md

 - Fully customizable.
 - Scalable, more future-proof.
-- Supports industry standards adherence.
+- Supports adherence to industry standards.
 - Uses `nwb` behind the scenes for building components.
 - Uses `create-react-app` behind the scenes for building applications.
 - Abstracts away intricate configuration, which helps avoiding configuration pitfalls.